core-coin/developer-portal/README.md

 ## Contributors

 Thank you  — All — who contribute to our documentation.
 With — You — we can make it better.

 See also the list of most active [contributors](https://github.com/core-coin/developer-portal/graphs/contributors) who participated in this project.

 ## License

-This documentation is licensed under the CORE License - see the [LICENSE](LICENSE) file for details.
+This documentation is licensed under the CORE License - see the [LICENSE](LICENSE) file for the details.